 (The Good Thief: David Appleby)

-Genre: Mystery and Thriller, Comedy; Starring: Nick Nolte, Ralph Fiennes, Emir Kusturica, Mark Polish, Michael Polish, Said Taghmaoui, Tcheky Karyo; Director: Neil Jordan; Author: Neil Jordan; Producer (person): John Wells; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Fox Searchlight Pictures
+Genre: Mystery and Thriller, Comedy; Starring: Nick Nolte, Ralph Fiennes, Emir Kusturica, Mark Polish, Michael Polish, Said Taghmaoui, Tcheky Karyo; Director: Neil Jordan; Author: Neil Jordan; Producer (person): John Wells; Release Date Limited: 04/02/2003; Runtime (in minutes): 109; MPAA Rating: R; Distributor: Fox Searchlight Pictures

 Posted August 26 2003 — 12:00 AM EDT